BrikerMan/Kashgari/docs/embeddings/bert-embedding.rst

+.. _bert-embedding:

 Bert Embedding
 ==============

-BertEmbedding is a simple wrapped class of `TransformerEmbedding <transformer-embedding.md>`_.
-If you need load other kind of transformer based language model, please use the `TransformerEmbedding <transformer-embedding.md>`_.
+BertEmbedding is a simple wrapped class of `Transformer Embedding </embeddings/transformer-embedding.html>`_.
+If you need load other kind of transformer based language model, please use the `Transformer Embedding </embeddings/transformer-embedding.html>`_.

 .. note::
     When using pre-trained embedding, remember to use same tokenize tool with the embedding model, this will allow to access the full power of the embedding